123Rocco123/Java-GUI-Projects/README.md

   - This is a basic text editor which can be used to edit / create text files.
 - Java Login System
   - This is a basic login system which can be implemented when user verification is required.
+  - Add Refresh Functionality to Reminder JPanel after modifications to the reminder directory.
 - School App (Currently Working On)
   - Add delete funtionality to "Journal", "Homework", and "Reminder" panels.
   - Add "Modify" functionality to "Reminder" panels.